 The benefits of automation are familiar to any forward-looking specialist, manager, or business owner.
 By outsourcing repetitive tasks to software and cloud-based services, you are freeing up work hours for employees and reducing the possibility of human error.

 Accounts payable is still a process that involves significant manual labor for most businesses.
-Let’s analyze the impact that automation can have on your accounts payable processes and whether you can expect a return on your investment.
+Let’s analyze the impact of automation on your accounts payable processes and whether you can expect a return on your investment.

 The costs of implementation